ibm-cloud-docs/account/login_settings.md

 The password expiration is set to never by default.
 When you sign up for an account, you're never required to change your password.
 When you set a password expiration period, you're notified of your password expiration by email 14 days before, 7 days before, and the day the password is set to expire.

 This option is available only to users that log in with a SoftLayer ID.
-To update your password expiration, you must be an account owner or have the User-managed login setting enabled for you by your account administrator on your IAM User details page.
+To update your password expiration, you must be an account owner or have the User-managed login setting that is enabled for you by your account administrator on your IAM User details page.
 {: note}

 ## Setting up TOTP authentication